 Kindergarten and preschool programs have just become more affordable

-From 2 July, the Government’s new Child Care Subsidy offers 36 hours per fortnight of subsidy for children attending a kindergarten or preschool program at a centre-based day care service in the year before school (ie in the year that is 2 years before grade 1 of school) to all families earning less than $350,000 per year.
+The new Child Care Subsidy offers 36 hours per fortnight of subsidy for children attending a kindergarten or preschool program at a centre-based day care service in the year before school (ie in the year that is 2 years before grade 1 of school) to all families earning less than $350,000 per year.
 That’s 6 hours per fortnight more than the current level of support from various State/Territory Governments.

 This is great news for families during the critical year before school.
 And even better is that families who are eligible for the new Child Care Subsidy don’t need to meet the new activity test in order to qualify for this subsidy payment – that means that regardless of how much work or recognised activity you and your partner do, you may still be entitled to receive generous payments to offset the cost of attending a kindergarten or preschool program at a Goodstart Early Learning centre.
 The amount of the subsidy will depend on you and your partner’s combined family income and your child care fees.

 You can learn more about the new Child Care Subsidy, and get an estimate of your subsidy payments, by clicking here

 What makes a good kindergarten or preschool program?

 The year before school is all about school-readiness, and high quality kindergarten and preschool programs combine a strong play-based curriculum with the skill of degree qualified teachers to achieve just that.